mapbox/dr-ui/docs/src/pages/guides/page-layout.md

 {{<Note>}}
 The frontmatter props `navOrder` and `order` have different functions.

-- `navOrder` identifies a top-level page and its position in the `TabList` across the top of the page.
+- `navOrder` identifies a top-level page and its position in the `NavigationAccordion` across the top of the page.
-- `order` sets the order for all pages in a section that uses the `accordion` layout.
+- `order` sets the order for all pages in a section that uses the `page` layout.

-For top-level pages using the `accordion` layout, besides setting `navOrder`, you will also set `order: 1` to make sure that the top-level page appears first in the [`NavigationAccordion`](/dr-ui/#navigationaccordion)
+For top-level pages using the `page` layout, besides setting `navOrder`, you will also set `order: 1` to make sure that the top-level page appears first in the [`NavigationAccordion`](/dr-ui/#navigationaccordion)
 {{</Note>}}

 ## Overview header